jiaming-sec/splunk-certifications/README.md

 - **study-guides/** → General Splunk knowledge: search commands, dashboards, regex.
 - **labs/** → Hands-on practice guides with Splunk (Docker/local).
 - **resources/** → Official docs, community blogs, practice exams.

+## 🛠 How to Use
+1. Pick your certification in `certifications/`.
+2. Follow notes in `study-guides/`.
+3. Try `labs/` with your own Splunk instance.
+4. Test with `resources/practice_questions.md`